dotnet/designs/accepted/2020/net5/net5.md

 decide what kind of app are you building:

 * `net5.0`.
 Is a class library/console app, an ASP.NET Core app, or a Blazor app?
 * `net5.0-win`.
-Are you building a Windows Forms app, a WPF app, or a UWP app?
-Are you using both Windows Forms and WPF?
+Are you building a Windows Forms app or a WPF app?
+Are you using both Windows Forms and WPF or just one?

 The nice thing about properties is that they naturally compose.
 If certain combinations aren't possible, they can relatively easily be blocked.